Macroscopic loops in the loop O(n) model via the XOR trick

-Viewing~$\eta$ as a spanning subgraph of~$\calD^*$, the last term is the indicator that~$\sigma$ has constant value on each connected component (\emph{cluster}) of~$\eta$.
-In the ferromagnetic case we will focus on the FK-Ising model with wired boundary conditions, that is~$\xi=\emptyset$ or, alternatively, $\tau \equiv +1$.
-Then, all boundary clusters of~$\eta$ in~\eqref{eq:edwards-sokal-fer} are assigned~$+1$ in~$\sigma$ and, for all other clusters, the value of $\sigma$ can be chosen to be $+1$ or $-1$ independently.
+Viewing~$\eta$ as a spanning subgraph of~$\calD^*$, the last term is the indicator that~$\sigma$ has constant value on each cluster of~$\eta$.
+This is the classical Edwards--Sokal coupling ~\cite{EdwSok88} between the Ising model and FK--Ising model (random-cluster model with~$q=2$).

-The marginal distribution of~$\mathrm{ES}_{\calD,x}^1$ on~$\eta$ obtained after summing~\eqref{eq:edwards-sokal-fer} over all spin configurations~$\sigma$ takes the following form: